Help us improve your experience.

 Download and Generate Junos YANG modules

-You can retrieve the Junos YANG modules by:
+You can retrieve the Junos OS and Junos OS Evolved YANG modules by:

 In Junos OS Release 17.1 and earlier, the YANG modules for the Junos OS configuration and command hierarchies that are posted on the Juniper Networks website and in GitHub define the schema for all devices running that Junos OS release.
-By contrast, the YANG modules generated on the local device define the schema specific to that device, including nodes both from native modules and from any standard or custom modules that have been added to the device.
+By contrast, the YANG modules generated on the local device define the schema specific to that device.
+The device-specific schema includes nodes both from native modules and from any standard or custom modules that were added to the device.

 Starting in Junos OS Release 17.2, Junos YANG modules are specific to a device family and each module’s namespace reflects the device family to which the schema in the module belongs.
 As a result, the download package and GitHub repository include a separate directory for each device family’s modules and a common directory for the modules that are common to all device families.
 Each family-specific directory uses its device family identifier as the directory name and contains the configuration and operational command modules that are supported on the platforms in that family.
 The device family identifiers are defined in Table 1.
 The YANG modules generated on a local device running Junos OS Release 17.2 still define the schema specific to that device.